AngelR0/Crypto_Arbitrage/README.md

 ## Description

-This application reads through old trade data for Bitcoin by extracting files: `bitstsamp.csv` and `coinbase.csv` so it find the best arbitrage opportunity if any exists.
+This application reads through old trade data for Bitcoin by extracting files: `bitstamp.csv` and `coinbase.csv` so it find the best arbitrage opportunity if any exists.

 ---